-7750 SR-Series routers support local, RADIUS, and TACACS+ authorization to control the actions of specific users by applying a profile based on user name and password configurations once network access is granted.
+Local authorization and RADIUS authorization operate by applying a profile based on user name and password configurations once network access is granted.
 The profiles are configured locally as well as VSAs on the RADIUS server.
-See Vendor-Specific Attributes (VSAs) on page 38.
+See Vendor-Specific Attributes (VSAs) on page 49.